St. Louis Power of Attorney Lawyer

 Any power of attorney becomes VOID UPON DEATH, at which time your family will have to open probate if you have a will or no estate planning or, if you have a trust, your trustee will be responsible for your affairs.

 From our offices in St. Louis, the attorneys at TdD Attorneys at Law represent clients in communities throughout the metro area.
-Contact our experienced St. Louis estate planning attorneys at (314) 819-5713 to schedule a consultation, or you can reach us via email.
+Contact our experienced St. Louis estate planning attorneys at (314) 276-1318 to schedule a consultation or you can contact us online.